lagodiuk/lagodiuk.github.io/about.md

 I have experience of solving various problems of technical and research nature.
 For solving of problems I apply an algorithmic approach in combination with a tidy analysis of existing data and domain-specific knowledge.

-I work as a Senior Software Engineer in the company [HERE](https://company.here.com/here/).

 Activities, which I like to do in my free time:
 - Develop Open-source hobby projects: [link to my GitHub profile](https://github.com/lagodiuk)
 - Solve Competitive Programming problems on SPOJ: [link to my SPOJ profile](http://www.spoj.com/users/stemm/)